-- Restore and maintain healthy, resilient, fire adapted ecosystems - Address ongoing and episodic (e.g., invasive species, insects and disease, storms) non-fire threats that may increase susceptibility to wildland fire. - Develop and sustain capacity (e.g., skills, resources, infrastructure) to plan and carry out landscape treatments. - Take advantage of opportunities to address policy barriers that prevent full coordination and collaboration and/or the most flexible use of existing authorities to plan and implement landscape treatments.

-- Foster communication and promote strategic interagency policy development and planning across agencies, organizations, and the public. - Increase public awareness to ensure acceptance and active participation in efforts to achieve landscape objectives.
+- Address ongoing and episodic (e.g., invasive species, insects and disease, storms) non-fire threats that may increase susceptibility to wildland fire. - Develop and sustain capacity (e.g., skills, resources, infrastructure) to plan and carry out landscape treatments. - Take advantage of opportunities to address policy barriers that prevent full coordination and collaboration and/or the most flexible use of existing authorities to plan and implement landscape treatments. - Foster communication and promote strategic interagency policy development and planning across agencies, organizations, and the public. - Increase public awareness to ensure acceptance and active participation in efforts to achieve landscape objectives.